apanyutin/libro-vault/README.md

 ## 🛠️ Technologies

-The Bookshop API leverages a number of modern Java technologies:
+The LibroVault API leverages a number of modern Java technologies:
 - **Spring Boot**: Core framework for building REST APIs.
 - **Spring MVC**: Facilitates building web applications and RESTful APIs using the MVC pattern.
 - **Spring Security**: Secures the application with JWT-based authentication.